Princeton High School (New Jersey): Achievement gap

 Princeton High School has been considered a case study of the achievement gap in elite high schools.
 The gap between different groups in academic progress received greater attention in 2005 after the school failed the No Child Left Behind Act.
 The New York Times ran an article entitled "The Achievement Gap in Elite Schools," by Samuel G. Freedman on September 28, 2005, which accused PHS of neglecting its responsibility to educate minorities.
 While the cause may be due to socioeconomic status rather than racial segregation, many students in the overwhelmingly white-and-Asian-populated advanced classes can spend most of their high school career sharing only a few classes with their Hispanic or African American peers.
 According to Freedman's article, "In the early 1990s, an interracial body calling itself the Robeson Group—in homage to Paul Robeson, the most famous product of black Princeton—mobilized to recruit more black teachers and help elect the first black member to the school board."

 In 2003, the school became part of the Minority Student Achievement Network, a network of 21 different schools across the country that share Princeton High School's achievement gap problem.
 MSAN gathers high achieving minority students to address and help fix the growing achievement gap in their schools.

 Administration

+The school has undergone significant administrative shake-ups in recent years.
+Gary Snyder, who had been the principal of the school since 2003, retired in 2019.
+Prior to Snyder's 16 year tenure in the position, the school had seven different principals in the previous ten years.
+Jessica Baxter, who had been an assistant principal at PHS since February 2012, became the principal for the 2019–2020 school year.
+After only 18 months in the job, she left to become the principal of Randolph High School closer to her home in January 2021.
+Assistant principal Jared Warren would finish the 2020–2021 school year as acting principal.
+Franklin High School principal Frank Chmiel was chosen as the new principal for the 2021–2022 school year.
+In March 2023, Chmiel was unexpectedly and controversially put on administrative leave and was eventually terminated.
+Assistant principals Cecilia Birge and Rashone Johnson would temporarily assume responsibilities of the position until retired Robbinsville superintendent Kathie Foster became the interim principal through the end of the school year, eventually being extended through September 30, 2023.
+Birge would then be chosen as the next permanent principal of the school.

-The school's principal is Frank Chmiel.
-His core administration team includes three assistant principals and the dean of students.
+The administration additionally includes three assistant principals and a dean of students.